pingcap/docs/reference/best-practices/java-app.md

 ## JDBC

 Java applications can be encapsulated with various frameworks.
-In most of the frameworks, JDBC API is called on the lowest level to interact with the database server.
+In most of the frameworks, JDBC API is called on the bottommost level to interact with the database server.
 For JDBC, it is recommended that you focus on the following things:

 - JDBC API usage choice
 - API Implementer's parameter configuration